-veils in corporate worship since some sort of head-covering seems to be indicated in The nature of this sign of authority in Paul's day is difficult to determine, but it is usually interpreted in one of two ways.
-It may refer to the practice of wearing Corinthians 11:10," NTS 10 [1963-64]: over her (Morna Hooker, "Authority on the passage, even though the term "veil" does not occur in the Greek text (Bruce Interpretation," Bibliotheca Sacra 135 Waltke, "1 Corinthjans 11:2-16: An Hurley, Man and Woman in Biblical reflecting her submission to God's [January-March, 1978]: 46-57).
-Her Head: An Examination of 1 410-16).
+over her (Morna Hooker, "Authority on gifts within the divinely ordained order and not to a sign of another's authority woman herself to exercise her spiritual Her Head: An Examination of 1 veils in corporate worship since some sort of head-covering seems to be indicated in Paul's day is difficult to determine, but it is usually interpreted in one of two ways. serve in place of a head-covering (11:15), the passage, even though the term "veil" does not occur in the Greek text (Bruce which, when properly fastened, would established order in the church (James Interpretation," Bibliotheca Sacra 135 Waltke, "1 Corinthjans 11:2-16: An Hurley, Man and Woman in Biblical reflecting her submission to God's January-March, 1978]: 46-57).

-itself must specify the nature and extent of of cultural and situational contexts within restricted to a limited audience.
-Scripture This raises the hermeneutical problem God and His will are applied in a variety Scripture itself.
-It is generally recognized, of cultural relativity with its correspondespecially by dispensationalists, that not this restriction in some way and biblical all biblical teaching about conduct is applications of biblical principles are One task of exegesis that is widely normative for béhavior today.
-Some practiced but lacks widely accepted theology confirms it.
+of cultural and situational contexts within ing adaptations.
+Unchanging truths about restricted to a limited audience.
+Scripture God and His will are applied in a variety Scripture itself.
+It is generally recognized, of cultural relativity with its correspondespecially by dispensationalists, that not this restriction in some way and biblical applications of biblical principles are all biblical teaching about conduct is normative for béhavior today.
+Some Perspective, pp. 184-86). theology confirms it.